 Our due diligence will be appropriate in relation to the fundraising opportunity and will not mean that our research will include personal details of every donor or lead to us questioning every donation that is made to us.
 In accordance with data protection requirements, any information will only be what is considered necessary for us to meet our obligations and that information will be processed in accordance with your rights.
 You can find out more information about your rights in the “Your Rights” section below.

 TVAA will only use your personal data for the purpose(s) for which it was obtained and will not, under any circumstances, share or sell your personal data with any third party for their own marketing purposes and you will not receive marketing from any other companies, charities or organisations as a result of giving your data to us.

 We may need to share your data with our service providers who help to deliver our projects, activities and goods.
-These service providers are “data processors” and will only act under our instruction, are subject to pre-contract scrutiny and contractual obligations containing strict data protection clauses.
-We will not allow these organisations to use your data for their own purposes or disclose to other third parties without our consent and will take all reasonable care to ensure they keep your data secure always.
+These service providers are “data processors” and will only act under our instruction and are subject to pre-contract scrutiny and contractual obligations containing strict data protection clauses.
+We will not allow these organisations to use your data for their own purposes or disclose to other third parties without our consent and will take all reasonable care to ensure they always keep your data secure.

 Social Media Sites

 We may also use your email address and phone number to match to your account on Facebook or other social media sites to show you TVAA content while using these services.
 We only do this where you have opted in to marketing emails or phone calls and we keep your data secure by encrypting it.
 No data we hold about you is retained by the third party.

 In addition, we may also use your email address and phone number to link to Facebook or other social media sites to identify other users of these sites whom we believe would be interested in TVAA, and we may then show them TVAA content.
 No data we hold about you is retained by the third party.

 There are two ways to prevent this use of your data, you can either update your preferences at TVAA by opting out of the relevant channel of communication or you can do this via the social media site: